University of Bolton, Deane Road, Bolton. BL3 5AB

 Registered ODPs are primarily employed in operating theatres but increasingly work in other healthcare environments.
 Opportunities may arise in intensive care units, transplant teams, pre-assessment clinics, obstetric units, resuscitation teams, orthopaedic clinics, patient transfer and day surgery units.

 After further training and development, registered ODPs may prove valuable in areas such as management, education, clinical research and advanced practice.
 Experienced ODPs can take further training approved by the Royal College of Surgeons to work as surgical care practitioners.
-This would qualify them to complete certain surgical procedures under the supervision of a consultant surgeon.
+This would qualify them to complete specific surgical procedures under the supervision of a consultant surgeon.

 Apprentices will need to be employed by your organisation for a minimum of 30 hours per week.
 Your organisation will also need to commit to sponsoring apprentices to complete this qualification.